-FH5: Weight of randomly selected additional child in the household

-We will calculate weight-for-age z-score for one additional child in the household.
+FH1 and FH2: Weight and height of randomly selected additional child in the household We will calculate weight-for-age and height-for-age z-score for one additional child in the household.
 This child will be randomly selected from all of the children aged 10 years or less who live in the household.